fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

 ### 3.3 Create a Variable Template

+If there is not yet a variable template, that fits to your variable, you can create a new variable template.
 With the Variable Template Manager you are able to create, modify and delete Variable Templates (called Data Attributes in older BEXIS2 versions).
 Variables are required to create Data Structures.

 To create a Variable Template, click on the Create Variable Template button.
 Fill the fields.
 Select an associated Unit and Data Type and click on the Save button.
 The Variable Template is stored if all information are correct and it is not a duplicate.